liamsnowdon/blog-legacy/README.md

 JSON data for posts and tags can be created by using the Blog JSON Generator.
 Posts and tags JSON data should be placed inside posts.json and tags.json, respectfully.

 ## 3. Gulp-built pages
-A Gulp tasks builds the Nunjucks (.njk) files automatically for category, tag and post pages directly from JSON using its template in `nunjucks-page-templates.js`.
+Gulp tasks build the Nunjucks (.njk) files automatically for category, tag and post pages directly from JSON which extend a Nunjucks base template.
 The HTML files are then built with Nunjucks through Gulp like the rest of the pages.
 The category, tag and post directories are added to `.gitignore` for this reason.

 ## 4. Image Dimensions
 1. Meta Image: 1200px x 627px